Do you like average faces best? Adjust the sliders and find out! *

 Happily, and as shown in the chart below, LiF proved up to the task (for further background information, see our paper here):

-A result all the more impressive if you keep in mind that a streaming algorithm such as LiF has limited memory available to it.
-Within the current experiment, the difference between faces within this range was generally as small as between the faces shown below:
+A result all the more impressive if you keep in mind that the difference between faces within this range was generally as small as between the faces shown below:

 Yet LiF still proved able to pick up on this very, very subtle signal and move steadily towards an ever more average face – despite an enormous amount of interrater noise (the dip in the chart below results from a “shock” to the system on repositioning – demonstrating LiF’s robustness and “lock in” capabilities):